NetNerd/8beatMap/readme.txt

 -Flicks are just single notes and holds are when there's more than one.
 -"Swipe__StartEnd" notes are used at the start and end of swipes.
 "Swipe__Mid" notes are used for the other notes in them.
 -"HoldEndFlick" notes are only for flicks.
 Swipes don't have a special type.
+-In the actual game GBS, there are no flicks or swipes.
+In 8bs, the "GBS" types don't exist.

 --The zoom, length, and note shift functions are a bit buggy.
 Please save before using them.